njoy/TNSFD/thermalScattering/backgroundKeyEqs.rst

+If a material's atoms have randomly distributed spins or isotope types, then the scattering of neutrons can be expressed as a sum of a coherent part and an incoherent part.
-The double differential scattering cross section for thermal neutrons is comprised of a coherent component and an incoherent component,
+.. cThe double differential scattering cross section for thermal neutrons is comprised of a coherent component and an incoherent component,

 ..
 The probability of a neutron with initial energy and solid angle scattering to have some final energy and solid angle :math:`(E',\Omega')` is described using the double differential scattering cross section :math:`\sigma(E\rightarrow E', \Omega\rightarrow\Omega')`.
 The scattering cross section has a coherent and an incoherent component,

 .. math::
   \sigma(E\rightarrow E',\Omega\rightarrow\Omega') = \sigma_{inc}(E\rightarrow E',\Omega\rightarrow\Omega') + \sigma_{coh}(E\rightarrow E',\Omega\rightarrow\Omega').

+Note that the spin correlations of ortho and para hydrogen violate the assumption of randomness, so liquid hydrogen and deuterium must be desribed separetely.
+This will be covered in :ref:`coldh`.

 .. _background_coh_inc: